Crafts of India: Crafts of Gujarat

-Gujarat is renowned for its textile production methods.
+Gujarat is known for its textile production methods.
 Bordering Rajasthan, the two states share similarities in culture and identity.
 The ancient Indus Valley civilization inhabited the entire region, including Rajasthan and Punjab during Medieval India.
-They embarked on this textile industry in Gujarat.
-Within textile production, each caste is assigned to an occupation of its own.
-These are, weaving, dyeing and printing.
+Within textile production, each caste is assigned to an occupation.
+These are weaving, dyeing and printing.
 For example, the Salvi caste is assigned to weaving.
-Garment producers bring these elements together to form the identity of Gujarati textiles.
-Direct application is a method also symbolic to Gujarati garments.
-Paint and other applicants are used to form patterns on fabric for dupattas, ghagras (long skirt) and turbans.
-Block printing is a widely used form of direct application, Gujarati Ajrakh block printing is one of the oldest printing technique, origin of Ajrakh can probably be older than we can imagine.
-Excavation sites of Indus Valley Civilization give evidence that Ajrakh was possibly one of the oldest printing methods of the Indian subcontinent.
+Garment producers bring these elements together to form Gujarati textiles.
+Paints are used to form patterns on fabric for dupattas, ghagras (long skirt) and turbans.
+Block printing is a widely used form of direct application, Gujarati Ajrakh block printing is one of the oldest printing technique.
+Excavation sites of Indus Valley civilization give evidence that Ajrakh was possibly one of the oldest printing methods of the Indian subcontinent.

-In Bandhani, a unique Gujarati craft, fabric is tied at different sections before dyeing to create patterns.
-This foundation of forming patterns through dyeing has emerged from the rural communities of this state.
-Along with the complete image of a Gujarati woman are large bangles made of ivory and plastic, these are symbols of a married woman.
+In Bandhani fabric is tied at different sections before dyeing to create patterns.
+Large bangles made of ivory and plastic are symbols of a married woman.
 Conch shell and shellac bangles are the most common.
-Conch shell bangles are plain white with a light shade of a brighter colour where as shellac bangles are shaped as a shell, painted and decorated with glitter.
-These have in recent years become an accessory in both domestic and international markets..
+Conch shell bangles are plain white with a light shade of a brighter colour, whereas shellac bangles are shaped as a shell, painted and decorated with glitter.